 The first edition of this booklet was published in 1898 as a source of information for current and prospective members of The Shore Owners' Association.
-It has been updated many times over the years.
+It has been updated many times, most recently in 2023.

-Lake Placid, New York © Copyright 2021
+Lake Placid, New York © Copyright 2023